dxlliv/planner/create/README.md

 ## Getting started

-This package will generate a new **dxlliv/planner** instance from scratch.
+Generate a new instance from scratch running this command:

 ```bash
 npx create-plxnner planner